Whether you've considered a career in data analytics or have no idea what it involves, it can be a great career move. Find out why.

 What type of job could I get?

 Although a role as a data analyst would be the most obvious choice, that isn’t necessarily where you must end up.
 You could choose to go onto a number of different roles in IT or marketing, or opt for something more specialist like SEO.

-Entry level salaries usually lie around the £24,000 to £25,000 mark.
+According to Prospects, entry level salaries usually lie around the £24,000 to £25,000 mark.
 If you decide to study an MSc in Data Analytics (or a similar postgraduate degree), you could be looking at a salary of around £40,000.

 Do I have to specialise in a specific area?

 Not unless you want to.
 Data analysis itself is broader than you might think.
 Studying at postgraduate level offers you the perfect opportunity to specialise further.